 What Do You See on the Vatican Key Master’s Tour?

-The itinerary on the Vatican Key Master’s Tour can vary slightly.
+The itinerary on the Vatican Key Master’s Tour with Take Walks can vary slightly.
 However, generally the following locations are visited:

 - Raphael Rooms (Stanze di Raffaello)